-We know that it’s just around the corner, but we go about our business.
+We go about our business even though we know that it’s just around the corner.
 The days are a little longer, and the chill is almost gone.
 The groundhog had his annual show, but no one remembers how it ended.
 Still, something starts to quicken in our souls.

 We almost remember a familiar fragrance on the breeze.
 We stir out of winter sleep and into soft focus.
 Is the backyard tree starting to bud?
 Our vision becomes sharper.
 Those really are dragonflies in the garden.
 Suddenly, we see with startling clarity, and we rejoice.